libfly/Moxture/README.md

         // given

         let mock = ExampleMock()
-        // intercept the function call, get completion closure argument and cal it with `true` mock.onCall {
+        // intercept the function call, get completion closure argument and call it with `true` mock.onCall {
             $0(true)
         }